kentcdodds/genie/README.md

 /*
  * Executes the given wish's action.
  * If a magicWord is provided, adds the given wish to the enteredMagicWords
  *   to be given preferential treatment of order in the array returned
  *   by the getMatchingWishes method.
+ * Returns the wish object.
  */

 genie.options({